 IFRS 16 - Leases ("IFRS 16") - In January 2016, the IASB issued this standard which introduces new guidance for identifying leases as well as a new right-of-use accounting model for lessees, replacing the operating and finance lease accounting models that currently exist.
 The new accounting model will generally require all lessees to recognise lease assets and liabilities on the balance sheet, initially measured at present value of unavoidable lease payments for all leases with a maximum possible term of more than 12 months.
 In contrast to the significant changes for lessees, the new standard will retain many key aspects of the current lessor accounting model.
 The standard also requires more note disclosure for both lessees and lessors.
-The standard is effective 1 January 2019.
-The Company is evaluating the impact of the adoption of this standard.
+The standard is effective 1 January 2019 to be applied retrospectively or on a modified retrospective basis.
+The Group is evaluating the impact of the adoption of this standard.